1928 Fairfield murders: Legal proceedings

-The night after his arrest Leung Ying attempted to hang himself with a blanket.
-This reportedly occurred after hundreds of tong delegates, most of the Hong San and Bing Kong, congregated around the jail, demanding to be granted access to Leung.
-Prison guards were alerted by the sound of running water, which Leung had turned to muffle his death throes.
-After the attempt was foiled, he spent the night beating his head against the floor and walls, crying for narcotics.
-The next day, on August 24, Leung was arraigned at the Superior Court in Suisun City, where again he admitted committing the murders, stating he wished he had the opportunity to kill half a dozen more.
+On August 24, Leung was arraigned at the Superior Court in Suisun City.
+He admitted the murders to the justice of the peace, M.A.
+Mayward, stating he wished he had the opportunity to kill half a dozen more.
+He also repeatedly told those present that he "wished to die" and interrupted the testimony of two medical examiners regarding the shooting of Yeung Foon by shouting his agreement of their findings.
 While in Solano County jail, Leung attempted to convince a guard to temporarily release him, stating that his only regret was that he had not yet killed "a certain elderly Chinese woman" and would return should he be allowed to commit the deed.